YouTube articles

 Both TikTok and YouTube are suitable for all age groups, but YouTube caters for a wider demographic.
 Your target audience will determine which platform is best suited for your needs.
 TikTok’s demographic ranges between 10 to 50+ years old, having the highest percentage of users between the ages of 10 and 19.
 YouTube on the other hand has 95% of users ranging between 18 – 29 years old.

 TikTok requires all users to be at least 13 years old to use basic TikTok features, and direct messaging is automatically turned off between the ages of 13 and 15.
 The app lets parents activate restricted mode for younger audiences.
-Like YouTube, where creators can add age restrictions on videos to sensor content for users under the age of 18.
+Like YouTube, where creators can add age restrictions on videos to censor content for users under the age of 18.
 YouTube also offers a more contained environment for kids to explore videos under the YouTube Kids app.

 3. Income